filinvadim/ratelimiter/README.md

 ```

 ### Using the library:
-There are two types of rate-limiters used.
+There are two types of rate limiters used.

 ### Examples:
-The generic rate-limiter:
+The generic rate limiter:

 ```go
     l := NewLimiter(context.TODO(), 8, time.Second * 5)